X-Men: Second Coming

-"X-Men: Second Coming" is a crossover storyline published by Marvel Comics that runs through most of the X-Men comic books from March to July 2010.
+"X-Men: Second Coming" is a 2010 comic book crossover storyline published by Marvel Comics that ran through most of the X-Men comic books published from March to July 2010.

 Publication history

 Second Coming is the final part of a trilogy of stories that began with "Messiah Complex" and continued in "Messiah War".
 It is intended as a conclusion to Cable's efforts to save Hope Summers from Bishop, who has hunted her since her birth.
 The series also builds on the "Utopia", "Nation X" and "Necrosha" storylines of 2009 in the X-Men books.

 The story centers on the return of Cable and Hope Summers to the present day and Bastion's final campaign to destroy the X-Men.